 Benefits

-- offer new ways of communicating;
+- introduce innovative ways of communication;

-- allow the number of correct answers to be tracked;
+- allow the tracking of correct answers;

-- are composed of obstacles and challenges;
+- include obstacles and challenges;

-- present different types of environments;
+- present various types of environments;

-- allow almost total immersion in the game;
+- enable near-total immersion in the game;

-- set specific roles and objectives;
+- assign specific roles and objectives;

 Serious game types